azieren/DevEv-BackEnd/README.md

   - `toy_name`: Name of the toy considered.
   - `frame`: Frame number.
   - `p3d`: 3D location of the toy in a frame
-  - `track`: list of availbale tracklet for this toy
+  - `track`: list of tracklets for this toy